idegtiarov/ttt-wg/README.md

         > tox -e flake8
         > tox -e pytest

- Note: To run `pytest` tests block docker containers with redis and database should be started.
+ Note: To run `pytest` tests block localy:
+  - docker containers with redis and database should be started.
+  - `secure.py` file should be added to the `config.settings` it could be the same as `secure_example.py`.